mskordal/paper/paper.md

+#Title
-This is a git tutorial
+This is a git tutorial by Emmanouil Skordalakis
-Emmanouil Skordalakis

-An extra modification
-this is the second modif

 #Author
 John Smith
+Emmanouil Skordalakis